christophergandrud/dpmr/README.md

 datapackage_init(df = Data, meta = meta_list)
 ```

-Note if you don't include the `resources` fields in your metadata list
+Note if you don't include the `resources` fields in your metadata list, then they will automatically be added.
+These fields identify
- (these identify the data file paths and data `schema`), then they will automatically be added.
+the data files' paths and data `schema`.

 ### Installing Data Packages